basyura/ActionBehavior.Livet/README.md

 ## SetUp

 * Install [LivetCask.Mvvm](https://www.nuget.org/packages/LivetCask.Mvvm/) and ActionBehavior.Livet by NuGet.
-* Add a action resolver in your project.
+* Add an action resolver in your project.

 ```cs
 using System.ComponentModel.Composition;